 The following is a quick introduction to the scripting engine of Textual.

-A "script" is a file that Textual can access in order to add features that do not exist out-of-the-box.
+A “script” is a file that Textual can access in order to add features that do not exist under normal conditions.
 The file itself contains a scripting language, such as AppleScript, that Textual is able to interpret.

 A script can be used to create a custom command which can be accessed through the main input text field of Textual.